 Water will eventually or quickly become one of your most urgent needs during a survival situation.

 Believe it or not, you cannot survive much beyond a few days without any water whatsoever, especially in a hot environment where you are losing water rapidly through perspiration.
-Even in a cold environment, you need a minimum of 2 liters (about 1/2-gallon) of water each day to maintain some efficiency.
+Even in a cold environment without exertion, you may need a minimum of 2 quarts (about 1/2-gallon) of water each day to maintain some bodily efficiency.

 More than 3/4 of your body is composed of fluids.
 Your body loses fluid as a result of heat, cold, stress, and exertion.
 To function effectively, you must replace the fluid your body loses.

 Catch rain in tarps or other water holding material or containers.

 Dig holes deep enough to allow water to seep in.

 Holes and Fissures In Rocks

 Periodic rainfall may collect in pools, seep into fissures, or collect in holes in rocks.
 Insert flexible tubing and siphon water.